jerrylususu/supereasyvideoplayer/README.md

 ## Usage

-1. Get the release apk here and install.
+1. Get the release apk [here](https://github.com/jerrulususu/supereasyvideoplayer/releases) and install.
 2. Press "Config Video Path", and choose any video file on the directory storing the videos.
 3. Press "Play" and enjoy.

-## Troubleshoot
+## Troubleshooting
-"Can't open the video"(无法打开此视频): Use MP4 file format & check to make sure the storage permission is given (MIUI especially!)
+"Can't open the video"(无法打开此视频): Use MP4 as file format & check to make sure the storage permission is given (MIUI especially!)